sajanistha/webscraping_amazon_project/README.md

 ## Getting Started:
 1. Clone the repository.
 2. Run the Python program: `web_scraper.py`.
 3. Input the Amazon.in product URL and press Enter.
+The program may not work for other Amazon websites like amazon.com.
 4. The program will extract the product information.

 ## Limitations: